pantheon-systems/documentation/source/content/guides/wordpress-composer/03-create-wp-site-composer-ci-auto-test.md

 Your directories and files within the `/web` directory are stored in different locations compared to a default WordPress installation.
 [WordPress allows installing WordPress core in its own directory](https://wordpress.org/support/article/giving-wordpress-its-own-directory/), which is necessary when installing WordPress with Composer.
 The overall layout of directories in the repo is similar to [Bedrock](https://github.com/roots/bedrock).

-1. Move the `WP_SITEURL` to the `/web/wp` directory to allow WordPress core functions to work correctly.
+1. Verify that the `WP_SITEURL` file is in the `/web/wp` directory to allow WordPress core functions to work correctly.

 1. Review the `/web/wp-config.php` file for key settings and move other files to the to the `/web/wp` directory as necessary.